Saad or Hind? What the stats say about two speed machines

 LADDER PREDICTOR Where will your club finish?

-But the Bombers were in the box seat to get Hind back to the club, after he was part of its VFL side before being selected by the Saints.
+But the Bombers were in the box seat to get Hind back to the club, having been a part of its VFL side before being selected by the Saints.
 It has been a low-budget list management masterstroke.

 Hind has exceeded expectations within the Bombers, evidenced again on Sunday in his vital 25-disposal and one-goal performance in Essendon's win over Hawthorn in Tasmania.